kaskenov/vue-text-overflow/README.md

 # @kaskenov/vue-text-overflow
-responsive text clamping components for Vue 3 — with optional expand/collapse toggle.
+Responsive text clamping components for Vue 3 — with optional expand/collapse toggle.

 Easily clamp overflowing text to a specified number of lines, with built-in support for “Show more / Show less” functionality.
 Perfect for cards, modals, tooltips, and anywhere you need text truncation.